-Measur e No. Measure Category Classification Year Measure Introduce d Estimated / Actual Completion Year Organisations Involved Funding Source Defra AQ Grant Fundin g Funding Status Estimated Cost of Measure Measure Status Reduction in Pollutant / Emission from Measure Key Performance Indicator Progress to Date Comments / Barriers to Implementation Dependant on whether funding from Central Government continues 46 Low Emission Vehicle Procurement Promoting Low emission transport Company vehicle Procurement - prioritising uptake of low emission vehicles 2017, 2019 and 2020 2024 BBC Transport and Stores Manager LA-BBC No Funded £10k - £50k On-going Reduced Emissions of N02 and PM Reduction in N0 2 and PM due to cleaner vehicle technology All new fleet vehicles at BBC are Euro6 emissions complaint.
-There are 90+ fleet vehicles and they are on a 10 year replacing rolling programme.
-BBC has purchased three new Euro 6 vehicles in 2017/2018 replacing three older vehicles.
-Two new Euro 6 vehicles purchased in 2019 / 2020 2024 Complete BBC have procured two electric vans in 2019 Subject to satisfactory trials another two vehicles will be purchased in 2021 at a cost of £45k.
-Complete 2021 47 To develop a plan for future infrastructures to support growth in BBC's Electric Fleet and the domestic use of Electric Vehicles Vehicle Fleet Efficiency Other 2020 2022 BBC Transport and Stores Manager LA-BBC and External grant - Grant provider not currently known No - £500k - £1 Million Planning Reduction in N0 2 and PM due to increased use of low emission vehicles.
+Measur e No. Measure Category Classification Year Measure Introduce d Estimated / Actual Completion Year Organisations Involved Funding Source Defra AQ Grant Fundin g Funding Status Estimated Cost of Measure Measure Status Reduction in Pollutant / Emission from Measure Key Performance Indicator Progress to Date Comments / Barriers to Implementation emission transport of low emission vehicles 3 vehicle technology There are 90+ fleet vehicles and they are on a 10 year replacing rolling programme. •BBC has purchased three new Euro 6 vehicles in 2017/2018 replacing three older vehicles. •Two new Euro 6 vehicles purchased in 2019 / 2020 •BBC have procured two electric vans in 2019 •Subject to satisfactory trials another two Complete Complete Complete Electric vehicles were purchased in 2021 at a cost of £45k. •BBC have purchased 8 new Euro 6 Vehicles in 2021.
+Complete 50 To develop a plan for future infrastructures to support growth in BBC's Electric Fleet and the domestic use of Electric Vehicles Vehicle Fleet Efficiency Other 2020 2022-2023 BBC Transport and Stores Manager LA-BBC and External grant - Grant provider not currently known No - £500k - £1 Million Planning Reduction in N02 and PM due to increased use of low emission vehicles.
 Reduction in N0 2 and PM due to cleaner vehicle technology A review is currently being undertaken to determine the necessary infrastructure to accommodate the move to a carbon neutral fleet.
 A 1000kv substation will be required and a charging relay system installed in the parking areas.
-This will all be costed with a proposal submitted to BBC Committee in 2021 New Measure devised in late 2020.
-48 Electric Vehicle Fleet Procurement for small vans below 2 tonnes Vehicle Fleet Efficiency Other 2019 2021-2024 BBC Transport and Stores Manager LA-BBC No Funded £10k - £50k On-going Reduced Emissions of N02 and PM Reduction in N02 and PM due to cleaner vehicle technology and the procurement off two electric fleet vehicles.
+This will all be costed with a proposal submitted to BBC Committee in 2022/2023 2022/2023 51 Electric Vehicle Fleet Procurement for small vans below 2 tonnes Vehicle Fleet Efficiency Other 2019 2021-2024 BBC Transport and Stores Manager LA-BBC No Funded £10k - £50k On-going Reduced Emissions of N02 and PM Reduction in N02 and PM due to cleaner vehicle technology and the procurement of two electric fleet vehicles.
 The Council currently has a fleet of 8 small vans (below 2 Tonnes).
 Two of these vehicles have been replaced with electric vehicles at a cost of £45k.
-From 2021 to 2024 the remaining 6 vehicles where practical and economic (As they reach a life of 12 years) will be replaced with electric vehicles.
-2024 49 To use the on board Vehicle Vehicle Fleet Efficiency Driver training and ECO driving aids 2020 2021-2022 BBC Transport and Stores Manager LA-BBC No Funded Within existing resources On-going Reduction in N0 2 and PM due to Number of employees that have The data obtained over the next few months will allow a driver training 2021/2022
+From 2021 to 2024 the remaining 6 vehicles where practical and economic (As they reach a life of 12 years) will be replaced with electric vehicles Update - All 6 vehicles have now been replaced with Electric Vehicles.
+Complete